pires810/pires810.github.io/research.md

 layout: default
 ---

-* 2019~2022, National Natural Science Foundation of China, “Key technologies for High-speed and Reliable Data Transmission between Underwater Equipment for Complex Marine Environments,” (Grant No. U1806201), 2780K CNY, participant.
+* 2019~2022, National Natural Science Foundation of China, “Key Technologies for High-speed and Reliable Data Transmission between Underwater Equipment for Complex Marine Environments,” (Grant No. U1806201), 2780K CNY, participant.

 * 2019~2021, National Natural Science Foundation of China, “Study of Transmission Energy Optimization for Underwater Acoustic Communications Based on Adaptive Modulation and Coding,” (Grant No. 61801139), 240K CNY, PI.